 Beginning Monday, April 6th, the Berlin Central School District will enact its plan for new learning.
 In an attempt to provide the best guidance, we have compiled a single resource document for parents, students and teachers.
 You can access this document here.

 During this unprecedented time, ongoing learning remains essential for our students as the foundation for their academic and post-secondary future.
 The shift to learning from home is how we can continue to support our students in their K-12 education.

 While continued learning is essential, the approaches we take must account for the varied realities of our students in order to ensure equity in opportunities and outcomes as a vital charge of our work and actions.
 Read our plan here.

 To avoid wasting food, if you know you will be unable to receive meals on delivery day, please call (518) 658-1500 x3018 and leave a message with the students names.

 Students who qualify for free and reduced meals will have breakfast and lunch automatically delivered by the Berlin Central School District.
 These meals will be delivered on Mondays and Wednesdays by BCSD’s transportation department.

-Delivery will begin Wednesday, March 18th between 10 am and 12 pm and will include lunch for Wednesday, Thursday and Friday and breakfast for Thursday and Friday.
+On Monday, we will deliver breakfast and lunch for Monday and Tuesday and on Wednesday we will deliver breakfast and lunch for Wednesday, Thursday and Friday.
 Parents and/or students will need to be available at their normal school bus pickup location.